DjZengo101/my-affordable-housing-app1/README.md

 Use code with caution.
 Running the Project (if applicable)

+Frontend:

 If this project has a frontend component, you might need to start a development server:
 Bash
 npm start  # or yarn start (refer to project instructions) Use code with caution.
 This will typically launch the application in your web browser, usually at http://localhost:3000 or a similar address.
+Backend:

-If this project focuses on backend functionalities, specific instructions for running it might be provided.
+If this project focuses on backend functionalities, specific instructions for running it might be provided in the backend directory (or a similar name) with a separate README file or instructions within the code itself.
-Project Structure (Optional)
+Project Structure

-Briefly describe the main project directories and their purposes (e.g., src for source code, public for static assets).
+This is a basic project structure, yours might differ:

+affordable-housing-project/
+├── package.json
+├── README.md  # This file
+├── public/      # Static assets (images, fonts, etc.)
+└── src/          # Source code
+    ├── components/  # Reusable UI components
+    ├── pages/       # Application pages or routes
+    └── ...          # Other folders as needed (styles, utils, etc.)
 Contributing

 Fork the repository on GitHub.